mightyiam/infra/README.md

 An example of a set of option values that would deserve a distinct named module is `flake.modules.nixos.laptop` because it would be imported by laptop configurations and not by desktop configurations.

-## Integrated Patched Flake Inputs pattern
+## Integrated patched flake inputs pattern

 - 🪶 edit/patch the repo's inputs without leaving its clone directory
 - 🕺 no need to use the `--override-input` flag